bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 1. Check that you have both a .p12 certificate and a provisioning profile uploaded to Bitrise.

    To do so, go to your app's `Workflow Editor` and check the `Code Signing` tab.
-If you use the `iOS Auto Provision` Step, you only need to upload a .p12 certificate file.
 2. Check that the provisioning profile and the .p12 certificate of your project match.

    A Development type provisioning profile requires a Development certificate.
 An App Store, Ad-hoc or Enterprise type provisioning profile requires a Distribution certificate.
 You can check the compatibility on the Code Signing tab: click `Show matching Certificates, Devices & Capabilities` under any provisioning profile.